argoproj/argo-workflows/docs/cli/argo.md

 	ARGO_TOKEN='Bearer ******' ;# Should always start with "Bearer " or "Basic ".

-# Argo Server HTTP Mode
+# Argo Server HTTP1 Mode

 As per GRPC mode, but uses HTTP.
 Can be used with ALB that does not support HTTP/2.
 The command "argo logs --since-time=2020...." will not work (due to time-type).